asdf-vm/asdf/README.md

 Add a `.tool-versions` file to your project dir and versions of those tools will be used.
 **Global defaults can be set in the file `$HOME/.tool-versions`**

-This is how a `.tool-versions` file looks like:
+This is what a `.tool-versions` file looks like:

 ```
 ruby 2.2.0